eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-In the EUDI Wallet ecosystem, commercial actors such as device manufacturers and related subsystems providers fulfil an important role to enable the EUDI Wallet Solution to work smoothly and securely in the hands of the User.
+In the EUDI Wallet ecosystem, commercial actors such as device manufacturers and related subsystems providers fulfil an important role to enable the EUDI Wallet Solution to work smooth and securely in the hands of the User.

 Hence, device manufacturers, and related subsystem providers need to